 Ridgeway Partners is a global advisory firm specializing in executive search, board appointments and succession planning for a select group of multi-sector, domestic and international companies.
-With offices in New York, Boston and London, and research support across the world, our network is truly global.
+With offices in New York, Boston, London and Hong Kong, and research support across the world, our network is truly global.

 Our success is driven by our access, experience and judgment.
 We differentiate ourselves by our completion rates and the positive experiences clients and candidates have working with Ridgeway.
 Our focus on a limited number of clients gives Ridgeway the widest pool of candidates from the best companies.
 A partner leads each assignment which brings wisdom and experience to the table.
 Finally, given our substantial access at the executive level, we receive candid insights resulting in better assessments which allows for better judgments of candidates.